wendyyng/social_media_app/README.md

 - Distance between user and group/event location
 - Create personal posts with photos on the profile page
 - Send and unsend friend requests
-- Unsend and decline friend requests
+- Accept and decline friend requests
-- User panel with the
+- User panel includes:
--- user's group, event and friend lists
+ - List of joined groups

 ## Screenshots: